-Mathematics Minor Minor code OR3101
+Mathematics Minor

-The requirement for a minor in mathematics is 30 quarter hours in mathematics courses numbered above 200, including 10 quarter hours of courses numbered 306 or above.
+The requirement for a minor in mathematics is 30 quarter hours in mathematics courses numbered above 200, including 10 guarter hours of courses numbered 306 or above.

 Mathematics-Actuarial Sciences Major (B.S. or B.A.)
 Special curricula; major codes BS3105, BA3105